traveltowith

 Solo-Friendly Activities in Rakusuien

-Tip: Stand still for 1–2 minutes to catch the faint echoes.
+Tip: Stand still for at least two minutes to notice subtle tones.

 Solo Matcha Ceremony:

-Join a 30-minute group tea ceremony in a tatami room.
+Join a small-group tea ceremony in a tatami room for authentic matcha service.

-Tip: Reserve online 1–2 days ahead to secure your spot.
+Tip: Reserve online at least one day in advance to secure your spot.

 How to Make the Most of Your Visit to Rakusuien